This is the creative writing program I wanted to take when I was an emerging author — but I couldn’t find it anywhere.

 "The Story Intensive far exceeded my expectations.
 This program is brilliant!
 It’s probably worth 3x as much as I paid for it (or more) and I am so grateful that I could learn as much as I did without having to enroll in an MFA program."

-Abeautiful environment makes all the difference when you’re doing creative work.
-So we’ve designed the lessons section—which lives in a secure area of the Sarah Selecky Writing School website—for usability, comfort, and elegance.
+A beautiful environment makes all the difference when you’re doing creative work.
+So we’ve designed the lessons section for usability, comfort, and elegance.
 An ugly website is not inspiring!
 All of the audio and video has been produced for a feeling of warmth, grace, and intimacy.

-The entire program costs $1,775 USD (during late registration), including lifetime access to The Story Course.
+The entire program costs $1,575 USD, including access to The Story Course.

 We also have a payment plan!